-More specifically, this report presents the advances done in task T6.4 for the first two years of the DREAM project.
-During these years the cognitive architecture and the Expression and Actuation subsystem have been designed.
+More specifically, this report presents the advances done in task T6.4 for the first three years of the DREAM project.
+During these years the cognitive architecture and the Expression and Actuation subsystem have been designed and partially implemented.
 They are described within this report.